eric-do/ProgrammablePZ/README.md

 ## 🚴‍♂️ About
 Made for cycling enthusiasts, this app allows users to create, browse, and take programmed indoor rides, including ones made by other users.

-This web app uses authentication, and user logins are made secure with salted and encrypted passwords using pgcrypto.
+Social interactions are also available.
+Users can:
+- Follow/un-follow other users
+- Take each other's programmed rides
+- Like and rate each other rides

-Primary functionality of the application, i.e. taking rides, is open to all users.
-Login is only required for creating, saving, and rating rides.
+Primary functionality of the application (programming and taking rides), is open to all users.
+Login is only required for social interactions and saving rides.
+Passwords are secured with one way encryption and are not stored in the database.
 </br></br>

 ## 🚀  Deployment